fnetai/cli/readme.md

 ## Overview

-Flownet is a revolutionary development framework that isolates non-functional components, allowing developers to focus solely on functional code.
+Flownet is a low-level flow framework that separates **Core** (your business logic) from **Layers** (infrastructure, dev, build, runtime, and delivery).
+This separation allows developers to focus on functional code while Flownet automates the surrounding infrastructure.
 The `@fnet/cli` package provides command-line tools to create, build, and manage Flownet projects.

+Flownet provides primitives for composing workflows similar to how React provides components for UI development.
+It emphasizes a **schema-first approach** with **deterministic core**, enabling **multi-runtime portability**.

 ### Key Features

+- **Core vs Layers Architecture**: Separate your business logic (Core) from infrastructure (Layers) for cleaner, more maintainable code
+- **Nodes & Flows**: Reusable functional units (Nodes) with explicit I/O schemas, orchestrated by Flows
+- **I/O Contracts**: Schema-first contracts define clear input/output expectations for deterministic behavior
+- **Automatic Dependency Detection**: Simplified dependency management across your project
+- **Multi-Runtime Support**: Deploy to Node.js, Bun, Deno, or Python - choose the best runtime for each task
 - **Language Agnostic**: Support for multiple programming languages (JavaScript, Python) in the same project
-- **Runtime Flexibility**: Choose the best runtime for each task (Node.js, Python, Bun)
 - **Unified Interface**: Consistent commands across different project types
 - **Tag-Based Configuration**: Powerful conditional configuration with `--ftag` parameter
 - **Isolated Workspace**: All build artifacts and dependencies are kept in `.workspace` directory